 Whether the ad included your favorite artist performing or a catchy rhythm that stuck with you all Ramadan or a story with clever characters and clear messaging that resonates well with viewers.

-For example, Vimto’s campaign that invited people to write a customized message on a Vimto bottle on a YouTube masthead.
-Also, Alex Bank’s campaign featuring Mohamed Salah, narrating his story in a motivational ad that advocates working hard and grabbing the opportunities in front of you.
+For example, Vimto’s campaign invited people to write a customized message on a Vimto bottle on a YouTube masthead.
+Also, Alex Bank’s Ramadan campaign in 2019 featuring Mohamed Salah, narrating his story in a motivational ad that advocates working hard and grabbing the opportunities in front of you.

 You can watch the ad here: